comboshreddies/kubectl-line/README.md

   _ json-inject
    inject context and kubeconfig file used to get that object used after kubectl -o json or -o yaml

+  _ @
+  will work only if previous output format is yaml or json, and it will store file in specific templated directory

 If you follow internal communication rules of this tool, you might make _ sh execution not as a terminal command in sequence of piped executions of this tool,